ditojs/dito/docs/model-scopes.md

 `someRelation` relation, but only the ones where the `published` scope applies as well (using Objection.js' syntax for applying filters = scopes to [eager expressions](http://vincit.github.io/objection.js/#relationexpression)).

-Note: `mergeEager()` merges with previously defined eager expressions whereas `eager()` overwrites previously defined eager expressions.
-In scopes, it is advised to use `mergeEager()`, so that when multiple scopes are combined, their eager expressions get merged correctly as well.

 For more information on
 [eager expressions](http://vincit.github.io/objection.js/#eager), see the